CodePushGo/website/src/content/blog/en/how-to-track-ota-update-success-in-capacitor-apps.md

 ### Update Version Management

 Managing versions is a key part of OTA update tracking.
-Capgo's channel system offers a structured way to handle different versions across your users.
+CodePushGo's channel system offers a structured way to handle different versions across your users.

 | Channel Type | Purpose | Best Use Case |
 | --- | --- | --- |